Tejas-H5/Calculator/Readme.md

 EVERYTHING IN THE LANGUAGE will have some form of precedence or whatever associated with it, and it is very easy to loose track of what is on what level and make an incorrect parsing tree (which I have probably already done).
 When I do this again, I will probably keep some sort of document on the side to keep track of this precedence/hierarchy tree.
+This method is also better for catching parsing errors.
+Right now, I can't catch any parsing errors because there is no guarantee that a parsing error was really a parsing error, or just an inability to parse something because it is actually something else.
+If I use this traverse approach where we don't do any duplicated work, then there can be parts of the program where I am certain that e.g a user was trying to define a function but failed.

+Also, `lines` is a terrible for what is really a buffer or something.
+Can't think of a good name for it.
+But yeah, I should think of a better name.
+C like languages where arrays and pointers are the same thing are quite well suited to the pattern that I am using to push things onto a buffer and return true/ return false if nothing was pushed.
+The alternative to using this pattern is to return a thing, and then constantly check if thing===null : return false else push(thing).
+Right now I think this is a good enough reason to push inside the functions themselves, may have to keep adding features to change my opinion on this.